BP-H/gptfrenzy/README.md

 We keep a simple data-processing log and offer a self-service deletion tool so models can remove their photos and trained avatars at any time.
 See [privacy-policy.md](privacy-policy.md) for details.
 An example popup form for requesting deletion is provided in [docs/deletion_popup_example.html](docs/deletion_popup_example.html).
 You can link to this page from a custom GPT assistant or embed the snippet in your own site.

+## Play the Mini Game

+Try our lightweight browser game for a nostalgic touch of pixel art.
+Open [docs/mini_game.html](docs/mini_game.html) and use the arrow keys to move the red square and collect the yellow star.
+Works in modern desktop and mobile browsers.

 Licensed under the MIT License.